Andy-James-Osborne/DevHub/Testing.md

 <img src="static/images/edit-post-user-story.JPG" alt="Edit post form" width="1000" height="500">

 + Create a profile- As a user, I want a profile with a username, bio, and profile picture.
-   - Profile is automatic made when you sign up.
+   - Profile is automatically made when you sign up.

 + Search bar- As a user, I want to search for other users by username.
    - This function has been added to future features and didnt make it into the sprint and remains in the backlog.